adhegde/ooziewrapper/README.rst

 Goals of `ooziewrapper` (to name a few)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Wrap job deployment process as part of development.
+1. Wrap job deployment process as part of development

-One common development pattern I observed is as follows:
+A common development pattern I observed is as follows:

 - Developer writes code in standalone script.
 - Developer tinkers with job submission until it works.
 - Developer spends lots of time configuring OozieWorkflow.
 - Everything falls apart (and / or a code change occurs), start over.

   With `ooziewrapper`:
 - Developer packages all job artifacts in a directory from the start.
 - This includes job resource configuration (critical for Spark).
 - No latency between development and deployment (continuous integration, anyone?).